Har33m-Sha1kh/Har33m-Sha1kh/README.md

 - 📫 How to reach me **bluebird210506@gmail.com**

 - ⚡ Fun fact **Code is amazing, it's like an Art work (But don't try to hang it in museum)**

+<h3 align="left">About Me:</h3>
+  <p>I have embarked on a comprehensive full-stack development journey & Currently, I am expanding my expertise by exploring cutting-edge frameworks and technologies.
+This marks the beginning of my continuous learning path, driven by a passion for excellence and a commitment to staying abreast of industry advancements.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">